smupk/git-training/README.md

 ## Introduction
 A simple project to learn git.

 This is just more text to have more text.
+This is even more text!

 ## Purpose
 Another description.